 Then you can start building the next wall.

 - When you frame out a door, have the bottom plate extend the whole length of the wall (no brake).
 This part of the bottom plate will be cut out later using a Sawzall saw.
 Make sure you do not nail that part of the bottom plate to the floor.

 - Also, doors and windows need extra bracing around them.
 This was explained when you were creating the plan of the shed but here are some examples of a header, trimmer, king stud, sill, and cripple.

 - Make sure you attach the walls together as you build them using 3.5″ nails.

 - After all the walls are built, add the double plate to the top (another 2×4) to brace the 3 smaller walls together.
 This will make them stronger.

-And that’s if for building the floor and walls of a shed.
-Now we probably over built our shed (yes we did!) but it was a good experience for us.
-I hope if you really want to build a shed you don’t hold back because you are afraid.
-We were worried we were doing something wrong (and we probably did) but in the end it worked out and we now have this amazing custom shed.
+If you really want to build a shed, don’t hold back.
+We were worried we were doing something wrong (and we probably did) but in the end, it worked out and we now have this amazing custom shed.
 Please don’t let your fear stop you from trying!

 Now that your walls are up, you’re ready to move on to building the roof.
 In the next project, we are building a lean-to roof for our shed.